 Tran L’épicerie is slated to open next month at 7061 Alexandra.

 ROSEMONT — Regulars of Promenade Masson, rejoice: Popular Verdun sandwich shop Bossa is planting roots on the Rosemont thoroughfare.
-A representative for the restaurant says it plans to open the second location next month, bringing its sought-after Italian sandwiches — including its meatball and chicken parm subs, or the “Diavolo,” jam-packed with salami, capicollo, provolone, and more — and specialty Italian grocery items to the area.
+A representative for the restaurant says it plans to open the second location next month, bringing its sought-after Italian sandwiches — including its meatball and chicken parm subs, or the “Diavolo,” jam-packed with salami, capocollo, provolone, and more — and specialty Italian grocery items to the area.

 Bossa’s second location is slated to open at 3136 Masson.